Measure To Control Tikka Disease of Groundnut

 A. Warm temperatures (25-30°C), high humidity, frequent rain, and dense crop canopies.

-Q. What are the chemical control measures for Tikka Disease in Groundnut?
+Q. What are the chemical control for Tikka Disease of Groundnut?

-A. Chemical control for tikka disease KZEB M-45, SAMARTHA, Hexa 5 Plus, Boost.
+A. Tikka disease of groundnut chemical control includes KZEB M-45, SAMARTHA, Hexa 5 Plus, and Boost.